jenkinsci/branch-api-plugin/README.md

 # Jenkins Branch API Plugin

 This plugin provides an API for multiple branch based projects.
 See also this [plugin's wiki page][wiki]

+If you are writing a plugin that implements this API, please see [the implementation guide](docs/implementation.adoc)

 # Environment

 The following build environment is required to build this plugin